Korean chicken wings baked in the oven, coated with a spicy gochujang wing sauce; these chicken wings are really addictive.

-I definitely recommend starting with these amazing baked Korean chicken wings and make the Gochujang wing sauce to coat them with.
+I definitely recommend starting with these amazing baked Korean chicken wings and making the Gochujang wing sauce to coat them with.

-Otherwise, you could use it for making other typical Korean dishes, such as bibimpap, which means “mixed rice” and consists of a rice dish topped with several other ingredients like eggs, meat, and vegetables.
+Otherwise, you could use it for making other typical Korean dishes, such as bibimbap, which means “mixed rice,” and consists of a rice dish topped with several other ingredients like eggs, meat, and vegetables.
 Or have a look at this amazing collection of recipes using the paste.

 Usually, Korean chicken wings are fried and not baked.
-But as I am not that much into frying (too much oil, too much smell, too much mess, too much trouble), I prefer to make to cook them in the oven (or air fryer).
-And I could not be happier, I cannot imagine liking the fried ones any better.
+But as I am not that much into frying (too much oil, too much smell, too much mess, too much trouble), I prefer to cook them in the oven (or air fryer).
+And I could not be happier; I cannot imagine liking the fried ones any better.

 How to cut chicken wings